-The Linnean Medal for Advocacy
+The Linnean Medal (Outreach)

 Awarded annually by Council to an individual in recognition of their exceptional track record in raising public awareness and advocating for the protection of nature.
 Anyone, irrespective of nationality, who is not at the time a member of Council is eligible to receive the Medal, which is presented at the annual Anniversary Meeting by the President.